January 14, 2020

-At Custom Spring Manufacturing, we offer a wide variety of high-quality custom spring options, from compression and conical springs to flowline springs, torsion springs and many others.
+At Custom Spring Manufacturing, we offer a wide variety of high-quality custom spring options, from compression springs to conical springs, torsion springs, and many others.
 Today’s blog will go over possible errors made when it comes to material choice, plus the proper materials to prioritize and why it’s important to work with experienced spring professionals throughout this process.

 There are few elements of the spring design process that are more important than choosing the proper material for the spring required.
 There are numerous spring material options out there, as we’ll detail momentarily, and making the wrong choice can have dire consequences.

 There are several specific factors that spring engineers consider when deciding on the right material for fabrication.
 These include the temperature resistance required, corrosion resistance, how well the material handles stress, and even the magnetism or conductivity of the material in question.
 The right material will provide springs that function optimally in their designed environment.

 Here are some of the most popular materials used for springs today, plus a few of their qualities and the project types they’re often best for: